petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 == Changelog ==
 = Version 2.2 =
 * Changed initial settings for email to no email.
+* Option for using a honey pot page by Project Honey Pot.

 = Version 2.1.2 =
 * Bugfix: Settings link on plugin page was incorrect.